-The oxygen concentrator filters, separates and then draws air from the environment.
+The oxygen concentrator filters, separate, and then draws air from the environment.
 After that, it compresses the air to the desired density and distributes purified oxygen to the patient.
 It also features filters that remove nitrogen from the air, ensuring that the patient receives only entirely purified oxygen.
 As it comes with modern technology, you can also alter the amounts of oxygen concentration and delivery settings.
 The patient can improve blood oxygen levels by inhaling oxygen through the mask.

 Before deciding whether to rent or buy, there are a few things to consider

 There are a few things to consider before renting or purchasing a concentrator:

 - Determine your needs before purchasing a portable oxygen concentrator to ensure you get the proper one.

 - Make sure you’re getting enough oxygen, and talk to your doctor about it.
 Varied people have different demands; some require it all of the time, while others only require it while sleeping, waking up, exercising, or strolling.

 - Lastly, determine whether you require a pulse or continuous flow, as one provides it only when it is required, while the other provides it continuously and acts accordingly.

 There are also a few technical aspects and product attributes that you must run down: